vinipsmaker/gsoc2014-boost/README.md

 The cited overhead is only one level of indirection and should be very small.
 To provide the same functionality, one pure C API would need to add this small overhead too.
-Also, this design brings large benefits that easily overcome the ultra low overhead added concern, such as:
+Also, this design brings large benefits that easily overcome the added overhead concern, such as:

 * Obviously, HTTP messages are not tied to HTTP connections anymore.
   * Now it's easier to apply a finer-grained threaded request dispatch where you